 A few weeks ago I was feeling bored and restless (as one does during a pandemic), when I suddenly remembered: I know how to draw!
 So I broke out my Prismacolors, as I have not done in many a moon, and with little forethought drew this Fudō Myōō.
 Known as “the Immovable Wisdom King,” Fudō Myōō is most often depicted seated on a stone to symbolize that immovability, but here is shown seated on a lotus amid the flames, a symbol of the Middle Way of Buddhism.
-It may be that many people conceive of Buddhist practice as little more than navel-gazing, but don’t be deceived: to face life directly requires a fierce and steadfast spirit, especially in turbulent times.
+It may be that many people conceive of Buddhist practice as little more than navel-gazing, but don’t be deceived: to face life directly requires a fierce and steadfast spirit.

 On a technical note, I’m afraid the photo can’t really do justice to the image, and you’ll just have to take my word that the colors are astonishingly vibrant.
 This was my first time using Prismacolor markers in combination with the color pencils, and I was amazed at the saturation.
 Feel like it’s what I’ve been looking for for years.